 This 59-room hotel is on the Rue des Écoles, a street that runs parallel to the Boulevard Saint-Germain in the northern reaches of the 5th arrondissement.
 The Seine, the Île de la Cité, and the Île Saint-Louis are all within easy walking distance.

 The Villa Pantheon has a British theme, with leather armchairs, plenty of woodwork, and a fondness for mature gentlemen with well-cut suits and moustaches (see photo above).

 In addition to welcoming Caledonophiles with a "So Scottish" bar, the hotel imports the look of Scotland into its room decor.
-(If you can't wangle an invitation to Balmoral, book a room at the Hotel Villa Pantheon instead.)
+(If you can't wangle an invitation to Balmoral Castle, book a room at the Villa Pantheon instead.)